MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-custom-sit-filters.md

 In Microsoft you can define filters or additional checks while creating a custom sensitive information types (SIT).

-## List of supported filters & how to use them.
+## List of supported filters and use cases

 ### AllDigitsSame Exclude